MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-get-the-path-of-a-specific-version-of-mapi-for-the-default-mail-client.md

 ---

-# How to: Get the Path of a Specific Version of MAPI for the Default Mail Client
+# Get the Path of a Specific Version of MAPI for the Default Mail Client